Buyer’s Market vs Seller’s Market: A Guide to Decoding Market Conditions

 When inventory outweighs demand, you have a slow market where sellers must compete for buyers’ attention, often leading to price reductions and longer days on market.
 New construction homes can further contribute to this surplus, especially when builders overestimate demand and flood the market with properties.

 In such conditions, buyers gain leverage, as they can negotiate better prices, request repairs, or even ask for seller concessions.
 Homeowners looking to sell may need to adjust their expectations, as bidding wars become rare and multiple offers become less common.
-Ultimately, an oversupply of homes can shift the power dynamic in favor of buyers, creating opportunities for those looking to purchase at a lower price.
+Ultimately, an oversupply of homes can shift the balance of power toward buyers, giving them more leverage to negotiate lower prices.

-In the early 1970s, the U.S. Federal Reserve attempted to control rising inflation by increasing interest rates.
+In the early 1970s, the Federal Reserve raised rates sharply to fight inflation, and home sales dropped significantly as a result.
 From February 1972 to September 1973, the federal funds rate more than tripled, and home sales plummeted by 50%.

 Historically, homebuying often tumbles during a recession, a period marked by increasing unemployment rates, lower spending, and stagnant income levels.
 When job security becomes uncertain, many potential buyers put their homeownership plans on hold, leading to a drop in demand.